serverlessworkflow/specification/comparisons/comparison-bpmn.md

 </tr>
 </table>

-* Note: We did not include the `dosomethingandwaitformessage` workflow in this example which would just include a starting "operation" state transitioning to an "event" state that waits for the needed event.
+* Note: We did not include the `dosomethingandwaitformessage` workflow in this example, which would just include a starting "operation" state transitioning to an "event" state that waits for the needed event.

 ### Approve Report